mwd19/my-cities-serverless/README.md

 ### Frontend

-To run the frontend application first edit the `client/src/auth_config.json` file to set correct parameters.
-And then run the following commands:
+To run the frontend application run the following commands:

 ```
 cd client